stuffi3000/beamng-toolpack/README.md

 To install these extensions, follow these steps:
 1. Download the repository as a .zip file
-2. Open up the file and place it's content into your userfolder.
+2.1.
+Open up the file and place it's content into your userfolder.
+2.2.
+Alternatively, open up the file and place its content into your BeamNG.drive root directory (can be easily found by right-clicking on BeamNG Drive in Steam -> Manage -> Browse local files): Place the lua folder where the lua folder is.
+2.3.
+Alternatively, navigate through all folders in the .zip attached and place the .lua files in BeamNG.drive\lua\ge\extensions\editor.

+Once done, all extensions should automatically show up in your editor under Window -> <Name of the extension\>.

+If it doesn't show up:
+- Make sure you placed the .lua files in the right directory and no other software is blocking its execution
+- In your editor, go to Window -> Extensions Editor and check whenever the extensions are enabled
+- Restart BeamNG drive
+- As a last resort: post an issue here.

-If you run into any issues, you can check one of the forum posts for more information and guidance.
+If you run into any problems, you can check one of the forum posts for more information and guidance.

 # Contribution

 Contributions are very much welcome!
 These can be expansions of the existing tools or new useful tools to add to the toolpack.

 I do nevertheless reserve myself the right to accept or deny the addition of new tools or the modification of existing extensions.

 # Licence